oasis1701/d4-guides-accessibility-extension/README.md

 ## Installation

-1. Download or clone this repository
+1. Download or clone this repository.
+For example, If you're using NVDA, press B to find the code menu on this page, press enter, then find the link "download ZIP", and press enter.
+2. Extract/unzip the folder to your preferred location.
+Note, The extracted folder should remain where it is, for your browser to use at any time.
-2. Open Chrome and go to `chrome://extensions`
+3. Open Chrome or brave,  and go to `about://extensions`
-3. Enable "Developer mode" (toggle in top right)
+3. Enable "Developer mode", (IT is a toggle)
-4. Click "Load unpacked"
+4. Press enter on  "Load unpacked" button
 5. Select the `Mobalytics Accessibility Chrome Extension` folder

 ## Usage